Print3M/print3m.github.io/_notes/windows/net/active-directory.md

 GPOs are distributed to the network via a network share SYSVOL (stored in the DC) which points to path `C:\Windows\SYSVOL\sysvol\` on each of the DCs.

-### 6.1.
-Security
-Any AD account, no matter how low-privileged, can read the contents of the SYSVOL directory.
+**Security**: Any AD account, no matter how low-privileged, can read the contents of the SYSVOL directory.
 It's nice way to check if provided domain credentials are correct.

 ## 7. Organizational Unit
 TBD